 At Unicef UK, we firmly believe that companies can play a crucial role in changing the world for children and are currently recruiting a Corporate Partnership Manager to help us in this goal.
 Our corporate partnerships team is made up of 20 colleagues, from a diverse range of backgrounds, managing partnerships with major companies including Unilever, easyJet, Arm and Manchester United.
 We work hard and believe in building a strong team ethos to support each other, and we recognise that life involves juggling priorities and you don’t need to be in the office to do your best work.

 We are interested in hearing from candidates with diverse professional experience: charity, agency or private sector.
-Our ideal candidate will enjoy developing strong relationships and have excellent communication and problem solving skills.
+Our ideal candidate will enjoy meeting new people, developing strong relationships and have excellent communication and problem-solving skills.
 You will have a track record of meeting and exceeding targets and successful project management.

 In return, we offer:

 - Excellent pay and benefits (including flexible working, generous annual leave and pension, big brand discounts and wellbeing tools).

 - Outstanding training and learning opportunities and the support to flourish in your role.

 - Impressive open plan office space and facilities.

 - An open culture and happy workplace with colleagues who share the same values and goals, enjoy their work and are motivated to do their utmost for children.